 Third Party Disclosure

 We don’t sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice and seek your agreement.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential to the same standards we hold for ourselves.
-For example, we use Google Analytics on our website and MailChimp to manage our newsletter mailouts.
+This doesn’t include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential to the same standards we hold for ourselves.
+For example, we use Google Analytics on our website and MailChimp to manage our email newsletters.
+We also try to share only the bare minimum information with these partners as well.
 The only time we would release your information is when required by law, when required to enforce other website policies, or to protect ours or others’ rights, property, or safety.

 Third party links